jaxernst/juice-docs/docs/user/next-steps/analytics.md

 1. The [Snapshot Dashboard](https://app.flipsidecrypto.com/dashboard/snapshot-plus-data-ueqrnb) provides analytics on proposals, voters, and other trends for a Snapshot space.

 :::tip
 Looking for some analytics that aren't here?
-Ask in the [Juicebox Discord](https://discord.gg/juicebox).
+[Contact us](https://discord.gg/juicebox).
 :::